Information for current honours students, including School contacts.

 General honours information

-For general information on eligibility, entry requirements, application procedures, and course structure, see the Arts Faculty website:
+For general information on eligibility, entry requirements, application procedures, and course structure, see the Study website:

-Once you are notified of the eligibility of your application, you will be sent a Thesis proposal form by the Faculty of Arts.
-This form needs to be completed in consultation with relevant academic expertise.
-The final decision to accept a student into the program is conditional upon the suitability of the thesis proposal.
+The final decision to accept a student into the program is conditional upon the suitability of the honours thesis proposal.

 General Graduate Diploma in Arts information